Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Telemedicine is used to easily and effectively bring patients medical care from wherever they are.
 This is especially helpful for patients who do not live within close proximity to a hospital or other healthcare facility.

 It should be noted that telehealth appointments are not meant to replace in-person visits; if anything they complement each other.
 Telemedicine is ideal for services that do not require physical face-to-face interaction.
 This can range from mental health services to follow-ups.

 Getting the best telemedicine

 With COVID-19, more people are turning to telemedicine to decrease the risk of getting an infection from going into the office/hospital.
 Thanks to recent technology advancements, it is now easier than ever to receive this care.
 However, not all telemedicine services are created equal.
 Here are some important qualities to take into account when choosing your telemedicine provider.

 First and foremost, it’s important to be aware of the experience a provider has in the area where you’re seeking help.
 For example, if you need help with birth control, perhaps you want to choose a doctor who has written 2000 birth control prescriptions in 2 years versus someone who only writes a birth control prescription once a week.
 As a general rule of thumb, a doctor with at least 10 years of experience in the field you want care is a good sign.

-If you can’t find a provider who specializes in exactly what you’re looking for, you can find others who have similar areas of expertise.
+If you can’t find a provider who specializes in exactly what you’re looking for, you can find one with lots of experience in that field.
 Even if their main practice is not in the area of concern, they may still have extensive knowledge on the topic.
-For example, Dr. Sophia Yen, the CEO & co-founder of Pandia Health trained in Pediatrics and Adolescent Medicine, but she specializes and has done research and teaches reproductive health.
+For example, Dr. Sophia Yen, the CEO & Co-Founder of Pandia Health trained in Pediatrics and Adolescent Medicine, but she specializes and has done research and teaches reproductive health.
 She also received her MPH in Maternal Child Health.

 2. Transparency in Telemedicine: Do they list their doctors?